-This form must be completed by you before the commencement of the Council or Council committee meeting at which the special disclosure is being made.
+This Form must be completed before the commencement of the Council or Council committee meeting at which the special disclosure is being made.
 The completed form must be tabled at the meeting.
 Everyone is entitled to inspect it.
 The special disclosure must be recorded in the minutes of the meeting.
-Special disclosure of pecuniary interests by [full name of Councillor]

-in the matter of [insert name of environmental planning instrument]

-which is to be considered at a meeting of the [name of Council or Council committee (as the case requires)]

-to be held on the day of 20.

-Pecuniary interest Address of the affected principal place of residence of the Councillor or an associated person, company or body (the identified land) Relationship of identified land to the Councillor [Tick or cross one box.]
-The Councillor has an interest in the land (e.g. is the owner or has another interest arising out of a mortgage, lease, trust, option or contract, or otherwise).
-An associated person of the Councillor has an interest in the land.
-An associated company or body of the Councillor has an interest in the land.
-Matter giving rise to pecuniary interest 1 Nature of the land that is subject to a change in zone/planning control by the proposed LEP (the subject land) 2 [Tick or cross one box] The identified land.
-Land that adjoins or is adjacent to or is in proximity to the identified land.
-Current zone/planning control [Insert name of current planning instrument and identify relevant zone/planning control applying to the subject land]

-1 Clause 4.1 of the Model Code of Conduct provides that a pecuniary interest is an interest that a person has in a matter because of a reasonable likelihood or expectation of appreciable financial gain or loss to the person.
-A person does not have a pecuniary interest in a matter if the interest is so remote or insignificant that it could not reasonably be regarded as likely to influence any decision the person might make in relation to the matter, or if the interest is of a kind specified in clause 4.6 of the Model Code of Conduct.
+Special disclosure of pecuniary interest by [full name of councillor] in the matter of [insert name of environmental planning instrument] which is to be considered at a meeting of the [name of Council or Council committee, as the case requires] to be held on the [date] day of [month] [year] PECUNIARY INTEREST Address of the affected principal place of residence of the councillor or an associated person, company or body [the identified land] Relationship of identified land to councillor [tick or cross one box] The councillor has an interest in the land (eg is the owner or has another interest arising out of a mortgage, lease, trust, option or contract, or otherwise) An associated person of the councillor has an interest in the land An associated company or body of the councillor has an interest in the land MATTER GIVING RISE TO PECUNIARY INTEREST 1 Nature of the land that is subject to a change in zone/planning control by the proposed LEP (the subject land) 2 [tick or cross one box] The identified land Land that adjoins or is adjacent to or in proximity to the identified land Current zone/planning control [insert name of current planning instrument and identify relevant zone/planning control applying to the subject land] because of a reasonable likelihood or expectation of ap not have a pecuniary interest in a matter if the interest pecuniary interest is an interest that a person has in a matter preciable financial gain or loss to the person.
+A person does is so remote or insignificant that it could not reasonably be might make in relation to the matter, or if the interest is of a uct. permissible use of land adjoining, adjacent to or in proximity ody referred to in clause 4.3 of the Model Code of Conduct Proposed change of zone/planning control ange of zone/planning control [insert name of proposed LEP and identify proposed change of zone/planning control applying to the subject land] Effect of proposed change of zone/planning [insert one of the following: "appreciable financial gain" or "appreciable financial loss" [if more than one pecuniary interest is to be declared, fill in a new form for each additional interest] Councillor's signature Date This form is to be retained by Council's Chief Executive Off icer and included in full in the Minutes of the Meeting